GhrabSaifEddine/bank-account-kata/README.md

 The database used is H2.
 I choose it for its lightweight use, easy configuration and simple use ( H2 console is setted activated in conf files).
 Entity-relationship diagram is composed of 2 tables "bank_account" & "transaction", that widely responds to our need.

+Tests written for this project : Unitary tests, Integration tests & BDD tests using Cucumber.

 <b>Looking forward to discuss further the technical details.</b>

 # Useful curl calls